GimmickNG/agsjs-bundler/README.md

 Tested on Python 3.9, but should work on Python 3.4+

 ## Caveats
-- Please carefully read the limitations at https://github.com/ericoporto/ags/blob/emscripten/Emscripten/README.md#changes-from-other-ports if you encounter issues when exporting.
+- Please carefully read the limitations at https://github.com/ericoporto/ags/blob/emscripten/Emscripten/README.md#changes-from-other-ports if you encounter issues when testing the exported game.
-- If your game has data in subdirectories, it might have to be moved to be in the same directory (i.e. the directory structure might need to be flattened.)
+- As mentioned in the above link, if your game has data in subdirectories, it might have to be moved to be in the same directory (i.e. the directory structure might need to be flattened.)
 This tool only enumerates the files in the same level as the specified data directory, so if you see files are missing in the output .zip then it might be because of this reason.

 # Usage
 1. Copy the script to a folder of your choice.